timothy-salazar/light_controls/README.md

 The LED strip is attached to the 12V power supply, and the red, green, and blue wires - which correspond to the red, green, and blue ground connections - are each attached to the source pin of a MOSFET.
 Then the GPIO we have designated to control each color is attached to the respective gate pin, and the drain pins are then connected to ground.
 Now we have the hardware in place to control the flow of current from our power supply, through the LED strips, and down to ground for each color.

 ## Controlling GPIO with Raspberry Pi
-I chose to use the [Pigpio library for the Raspberry Pi](http://abyz.me.uk/rpi/pigpio/).
-This gives us the tools to control whether a pin is on or off, as well as PWM (pulse width modulation), which lets us control the 'amount' of red, green, and blue.
+When I started tinkering with this project in early 2017 I was new to home automation.
+I can't give enough credit to David Ordnung, who wrote an excellent tutorial [that you can find here](https://dordnung.de/raspberrypi-ledstrip/).
+Because of this excellent tutorial, I chose to use the [Pigpio library for the Raspberry Pi](http://abyz.me.uk/rpi/pigpio/).
+This gives us the tools to control whether a pin is on or off, as well as supporting PWM (pulse width modulation) which lets us control the 'amount' of red, green, and blue.
 It also has the pigpiod daemon, which lets us check that everything is working before we go any further.
 The daeomon can be started with:
 ```
 sudo pigpiod
 ```